Chart Color Schemes

 Tregear hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Tregear's median age is 30 years, which is younger than Greater Sydney's average of 37 years and Australia's median of 38 years.
 Compared to Greater Sydney, Tregear has a higher proportion of residents aged 5-14 (17.6%) but fewer residents aged 35-44 (10.9%).
-This concentration of 5-14 year-olds is above the national average of 12.2%.
-According to post-2021 Census data, Tregear's population aged 15 to 24 has grown from 14.9% to 15.9%, while the proportion of residents aged 0 to 4 has declined from 8.3% to 7.5%.
-By 2041, demographic modeling suggests significant changes in Tregear's age profile.
-The number of residents aged 55 to 64 is projected to grow steadily, increasing by 126 people (30%) from 425 to 552.
-Conversely, population declines are projected for the 0 to 4 and 35 to 44 age groups.
+This concentration of 5-14 year-olds is significantly higher than the national average of 12.2%.
+According to post-2021 Census data, Tregear's population aged 15-24 has grown from 14.9% to 15.9%, while the proportion of residents aged 0-4 has declined from 8.3% to 7.5%.
+By 2041, demographic modeling suggests that Tregear's age profile will change significantly.
+The number of residents aged 55-64 is projected to grow steadily, increasing by 119 people (28%) from 432 to 552.
+Conversely, population declines are expected for the 0-4 and 35-44 age cohorts.